sparsick/blog/content/post/using-testcontainers-selenium-in-spring-boot-tests/index.md

 It is a JUnit5 extension provided by Testcontainers that manage starting and stopping the docker container during the test.
 It checks if Docker is installed on the machine, starts and stops the container during the test.
 But how Testcontainers knows which container it should start?
 Here, the annotation `@Container` helps.
-It marks the container that should manage by the Testcontainers extension.
+It marks the container that should manage by the Testcontainers' extension.
-In this case, a `MySQLContainer` provided by Testcontainers module `mysql`.
+In this case, a `MySQLContainer` provided by Testcontainers' module `mysql`.
 This class provides a MySQL Docker container and handles such things like setting up database user, recognizing when the database is ready to use etc.
 As soon as the database is ready to use, the database schema has to be set up.
 `MySQLContainer` database is static, because the container has to start before the application context starts, so that we have a change to pass the database connection configuration to the application context.